Wind down to sleep

 Hyperarousal and its relationship to sleep

-Moira Jung, psychologist and CEO of the Sleephealth Foundation told us:
+Moira Jung, psychologist and CEO of the Sleephealth Foundation, told us:

 Waking in the night

-Moira tells us “People with hyperarousal often don’t feel sleepy at all in the evening, (or after staying up all night doing night shift) particularly when getting into bed and feel like it takes a long time to switch off.
 Hyperarousal also causes problems waking during the night and being unable to get back to sleep.
 At the start of the night, we may have enough sleep debt to get to sleep.
-But once that sleep debt is reduced as the night goes on, there is insufficient sleep debt to suppress hyperarousal, and people can wake up and find it hard to return to sleep.”
+But once that sleep debt is reduced as the night goes on, there is insufficient sleep debt to suppress hyperarousal, and people can wake up and find it hard to return to sleep.

 Managing stress to feel calmer

-- practising relaxation techniques, yoga or mediation
+- practising relaxation techniques, yoga or meditation

 - walking or swimming